Bowel Movement Tracker

 Bowel Movements

 Bowel movements happen as a result of the rhythmical movement of the haustrations of the large intestine, and this makes the food move out of the body through the anal canal.
-The myenteric and Meissner’s plexus control the movement, and all of these mechanisms result in bowel movements.
+The myenteric and Meissner’s plexus control the movement, and these mechanisms result in bowel movements.

 Normal Bowel movements